Recurring inspections with a full audit trail

 Photos, comments, required activities, PDF reports.
 Steps can require that everything is filled in before locking.

-Safety rounds, fire inspections, hygiene checks.
+Safety rounds, fire inspections, vehicle checks, hygiene inspections.
 All have their intervals.
-AmpliFlow creates the checklists automatically and shows them in a timeline view.
+AmpliFlow creates the inspection checklists automatically and shows them in a timeline view.

 - Weekly, monthly, or yearly with selectable day